kube-zen/zen-watcher/docs/OBSERVATION_API_PUBLIC_GUIDE.md

 ## Overview

-The `Observation` CRD is zen-watcher's core data model.
-It represents a structured signal from security, compliance, performance, or infrastructure tools, normalized into a unified format.
+The `Observation` CRD is zen-watcher's core data model. zen-watcher is a generic Kubernetes Observation operator that aggregates signals from security, compliance, performance, or infrastructure tools, normalized into a unified format.

+**Vendor Neutrality**: zen-watcher is designed to work with any tool or integration.
+Components like zen-hook, zen-agent, and zen-alpha (in the kube-zen ecosystem) are example producers/consumers, not required dependencies.

 ### When to Use Observations